QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

-Over the last couple of months I've made a few enhancements to JSHint, mainly as a way of learning ES6 (I'm [most proud](https://github.com/lukeapage/jshint/commit/08eb4e25962eb71f94c09f79b3b08288b91a7bce) of re-implementing variable scope detection) and during that process I've come across a few things that surprised me, mostly about ES6 but also about a ES3 feature I've never used, which is where I will start.
+Over the last couple of months I've made a few enhancements to JSHint, mainly as a way of learning ES6 (I'm [most proud](https://github.com/lukeapage/jshint/commit/08eb4e25962eb71f94c09f79b3b08288b91a7bce) of re-implementing variable scope detection) and during that process I've come across a few things that surprised me, mostly about ES6 but also in ES3, including the following feature, which I've never used and this is where I will start.

 ## Break from any block

-You should be aware that you can break and continue from any loop - it is a fairly standard programming language conflict.
+You should be aware that you can break and continue from any loop - it is a fairly standard programming language construct.
 You might not be aware that you can label loops and jump out of any particular loop...

 {% highlight js %}